mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

   casting machinery, but doesn't require any architectural changes or violations of NumPy's current orthogonality.
-* His impression from the mailing list discussion, esp. the `"what can we agree on?" thread`__, is that many numpy.ma users specifically like the combination of masked storage, the mask being easily accessible through the API, and ignored semantics.
+* His impression from the mailing list discussion, esp. the `"what can we agree on?" thread`__, is that many numpy_demo.ma users specifically like the combination of masked storage, the mask being easily accessible through the API, and ignored semantics.
 He could be wrong, of course.
 But he cannot remember seeing anybody besides Mark